nautobot/nautobot-plugin-ssot-infoblox/README.md

 # Nautobot SSoT Infoblox

-Using the [Nautobot SSoT](https://github.com/nautobot/nautobot-plugin-ssot) framework, the SSoT plugin for Infoblox allows for syncronizing source of IP network and VLAN data between [Infoblox](https://infoblox.com/) and [Nautobot](https://github.com/nautobot/nautobot).
+Using the [Nautobot SSoT](https://github.com/nautobot/nautobot-plugin-ssot) framework, the SSoT plugin for Infoblox allows for synchronizing source of IP network and VLAN data between [Infoblox](https://infoblox.com/) and [Nautobot](https://github.com/nautobot/nautobot).

 ## Installation

-The plugin is available as a Python package in pypi and can be installed with pip
+The plugin is available as a Python package in PyPi and can be installed with pip.

 ```shell
 pip install nautobot-ssot-infoblox
 ```

-> The plugin is compatible with Nautobot 1.1.0 and higher
+> The plugin is compatible with Nautobot 1.2.0 and higher

 To ensure Nautobot SSoT Infoblox is automatically re-installed during future upgrades, create a file named `local_requirements.txt` (if not already existing) in the Nautobot root directory (alongside `requirements.txt`) and list the `nautobot-ssot-infoblox` package: